Paco Stanley

 Francisco Jorge Stanley Albaitero (3 July 1942 – 7 June 1999), known by his stage name Paco Stanley, was a Mexican television entertainer who worked for Televisa and TV Azteca.
 He also participated directly, for a time, in political activities in his country, as he was a member of the PRI.
+He was murdered on June 7, 1999.

-Early years
+Early life

-He was born in Mexico City on July 3, 1942, son of Francisco Stanley Muñoz and Josefina Albaitero Vivanco; He was baptized on August 8 of the same year.
+Francisco Jorge Stanley Albaitero was born in Mexico City on July 3, 1942.
+He is the son of Francisco Stanley Muñoz and Josefina Albaitero Vivanco and was baptized on August 8 of the same year.

 Career

 Stanley began his career in radio in 1969.
 From 1974, he appeared in television programs like XEW News.
 For this network, he hosted the show Sonrisas y sorpresas.

 After years of being a sidekick to comedians such as Madaleno, in 1991 he was offered his own show on Televisa, ¡Ándale!, with Arlette Garibay and Benito Castro.
 Later television work included Llévatelo and Pácatelas with Mario Bezares.

 In 1998, he hosted the show Un poco de Paco en radio in its comic version.

 He left Televisa and signed a contract in 1998 with rival network TV Azteca.
 On 15 December, he started his show Una tras otra, co-starring Jorge Gil and Mario Bezares.
 The show gained attention after Stanley's assassination for his aggressive and often offensive sense of humor, especially towards Bezares.
 In 1999, he launched a nighttime show, titled ¡Sí hay, y bien!.

 Stanley also appeared in theatre, starring in a comic version of the play Don Juan Tenorio, which toured across Mexico.